radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

     -   Actually do the demuliplexing.
     -   Save the state of the assembly.

-Have a look at the results of this step in the `ipyrad-test_fastqs` output directory:
+Have a look at the results of this step in the `anolis_fastqs` output directory:

 ```
 %%bash
-ls ipyrad-test_fastqs
+ls anolis_fastqs
 ```

 A more informative metric of success might be the number of raw reads